nuxeo-sandbox/nuxeo-labs-thumbnails-enricher/README.md

 # About

-This Nuxeo Package contains various features for the `dam-solution` demo.
+This Nuxeo Package contains various features for the `dam-solution-nuxeo` Studio project.

 # Usage